clementgerard1/prototypeIRCAM/README.md

 This prototype has been developed at Ircam in the team 'Sound Music Mouvement Interaction' during a training course.

+This prototype use svg to create the application world : [*svg-edit*](https://svg-edit.github.io/svgedit/releases/svg-edit-2.8.1/svg-editor.html)

+##Concept

 The *player* can moving in a world where he is invited to discover sounds by following path or shape.

-This prototype use svg to create the application world : [*svg-edit*](https://svg-edit.github.io/svgedit/releases/svg-edit-2.8.1/svg-editor.html)
+##Functioning

 There are 3 layers of complexity :